Housing and Innovation in Revit (HIR)

 • It is mandatory to include the sprinkler system in the plumbing plan of the classrooms

-• Each floor must be equipped with two sets of emergency evacuation stairs, placed such that they are easily accessible for occupants throughout the entire floor
+• Each floor must be equipped with two sets of emergency evacuation stairs, placed so that they are easily accessible for occupants throughout the entire floor

 • Fire alarms must be placed in each classroom, dorm hallway, and recreational space